redhat-nfvpe/ansible-role-install-docker/README.md

 # ansible-role-install-docker

-Install Docker from upstream Docker RPM repository.
-Allows for installation of latest Docker version in repository, or (default) a pinned Docker version.
+Install Docker using operating system repository.
+Allows for installation of latest Docker version, or (optionally) a pinned Docker version.
 Primarily used in
 [kube-centos-ansible](https://github.com/redhat-nfvpe/kube-centos-ansible).

 ## Role Variables